ionathas78/weatherDashboard-200331/readme.md

 # 06 Server-Side APIs: Weather Dash

-> Using server-side APIs to fetch data can be a real bugbear, and I needed a task that could challenge my ability to
-> procure and utilize them.
-What better than a dashboard that would provide current and forecasted weather conditions
-> for the city I select?
+> This web app takes a city the user enters, displays weather information about it, and keeps the city in a short
+> list on the page to let the user refer back to it as necessary.

-The idea of this app was to provide an interface that allowed the user to check weather conditions based on hir input: ze would enter a city, and the app would call the API to retrieve the necessary data for display.
-I wanted to include a map of the area, as well, but the Google API proved flaky and I didn't have time to get the MapQuest API integrated in the website.
-That'll be a project for another time.
+The idea of this app was to provide an interface that allowed the user to check weather conditions based on hir input: ze enters a city, and the app calls the API to retrieve the necessary data for display.
+Pretty basic.
+I wanted to include a map of the area, as well, but the Google API proved flaky and I didn't have time to get the MapQuest API fully integrated in the website.
+I also would've liked to use a dropdown in the input box to give the user another history list ze could use to populate the fields.
+It also would've been nice if the user could click on a day in the forecast panel to bring up more details about it in the center pane.
+Those'll be projects for another time.

 ## User Story